gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.ProductDetailFeature.md

 > `optional` **seller\_selection**: `boolean`

-- Shows whether the customers can choose the seller on PDP
+- Shows whether the customers can choose the seller on PDP.

 ***